RUB-EP1/international-k-matrix-day/README.md

    ```

 > [!WARNING]
-> The first time you run this command, it can take a few minutes before all Julia packages are downloaded and installed.
+> The first time you run `pixi run pluto`, it can take a few minutes before all Julia packages are downloaded and installed.

 ## Contributing